trailblaze78/vpn-timeswitch/README.md

 Simple service tool that automatically switches system timezone to match your ip address location.
 Only for ProtonVPN GUI and only tested on Arch Linux.
 More versions are in development.

 WARNING <br>
-This version is still under development.
+This version is still under development. <br>
-The installer will set set up a files in system folders, therefore it is necessary running with root permissions.
+The installer will set set up a files in system folders, therefore it is necessary running with root permissions. <br>
 The installer will enable NTP Synchronisation to ensure correct.